MicrosoftDocs/VBA-Docs/api/Visio.SecFormat.md

 ## Remarks

 The secondary output format is used if the browser does not support the primary output format.
-For example, if the primary format is XAML and the required Silverlight browser plug-in is not installed, the Web page output uses the secondary format.
+For example, if the primary format is XAML and the required Silverlight browser plug-in is not installed, the webpage output uses the secondary format.

 The primary output format is specified by the  **[PriFormat](Visio.AltFormat.md)** property.
 For information about which browsers are compatible with selected formats, see the **[AltFormat](Visio.AltFormat.md)** property.